kentstone84/StoneChain/CONTRIBUTING.md

 ---

-Thanks for keeping it simple! 🚀
+Thanks for keeping it solid! 🪨